soderlind/wp-loupe/README.md

 ## Copyright and License

-This plugin is copyright © 2023 [Per Soderlind](http://github.com/soderlind).
+WP Loupe is copyright © 2024 [Per Søderlind](http://github.com/soderlind).

-This plugin is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.
+WP Loupe is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+WP Loupe is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See [LICENSE](LICENSE) for more information.